byterubpay/byterub-site/_i18n/zh-cn/resources/user-guides/prove-payment.md

 #### CLI

-Charlie types in monero-wallet-cli:
+Charlie types in byterub-wallet-cli:

 > check_tx_key TXID TXKEY ADDRESS

-The information supplied by Alice plugs neatly instead of the placeholders. monero-wallet-cli will use the transaction key to decode the transaction, and display how much this particular transaction sent to this address.
+The information supplied by Alice plugs neatly instead of the placeholders. byterub-wallet-cli will use the transaction key to decode the transaction, and display how much this particular transaction sent to this address.
 Obviously, Charlie will want to double check with Bob the address is really his - same as with Bitcoin.

 #### GUI

-Charlie will open his monero-wallet-gui and go to the Advanced > Prove/Check page to fill the Check section with the informations provided by Alice:
+Charlie will open his byterub-wallet-gui and go to the Advanced > Prove/Check page to fill the Check section with the informations provided by Alice:

 ![Check payment](png/prove-payment/check-payment.png)